-As outlined in a presentation to the State Board on January 25, 2021, Maryland is committed to addressing the lost instructional time that has occurred over the past 15 months (see Disrupted Instruction_A Path Forward_1.25.21 and Disrupted Instruction Strategies Presentation_3.22.21).
-This presentation lays out how the State intends to respond to the impact on students and learning caused by the pandemic and highlights various evidence-based strategies that Maryland will employ to counter lost instructional time.
-For example, drawing upon recent guidance provided by the Department (see Volume 2 of the Ed COVID-19 Handbook, pp.18-24), the State will focus on acceleration strategies that supports students rather than remediation strategies by providing more time in class, more dedicated attention in class, and exposure to grade-level learning.
+As outlined before the State Board, Maryland is committed to addressing the lost instructional time that has occurred since March 2020 (see Disrupted Instruction A Path Forward 1.25.21 and Disrupted Instruction Strategies Presentation_3.22.21).
+These presentations lay out how the State intends to respond to the impact on students and learning caused by the pandemic, and highlight various evidence-based strategies that Maryland will employ to counter lost instructional time and how they will be evaluated.
+For example, drawing upon recent guidance provided by the Department (see Volume 2 of the Ed COVID-19 Handbook, pp.18-24), the State will focus on acceleration strategies that support students, rather than remediation strategies, by providing more time in class, more dedicated attention in class, and exposure to grade-level learning (for example, see Accelerating ELA Presentation 6.9.21).
 Evidence-based strategies that Maryland will pursue include:

 - Utilizing high intensity structured tutoring.

 - Providing extended day or extended year programs.

-- Offering summer school program.
+- Offering summer school programs.

 - Implementing Acceleration Academies.

 - Utilizing formative assessments.

-• Sustaining early childhood programs.
+- Sustaining early childhood programs.